chrisullyott/git2csv/README.md

 $ python3 git2csv.py <LOCAL_REPOSITORY_PATH>
 ```

 Files will be saved in a created `output` directory.
-Included in the data are the hash, author details, date, subject and body of the commit, like so:
+Included in the data are the hash, author details, date, subject and body of the commit, like below.
+The body text is sanitized slightly in order to keep the CSV formatting intact.

 ```
 sha,author,date,subject,body